-The Lysefjord is carved out and shaped by glaciers during the ice ages.
+The Lysefjord was carved out and shaped by glaciers during the ice ages.
 The Pulpit Rock and Kjerag are both internationally renowned tourist destinations.
 Hundreds of thousands visit the attractions every, and many visitors take the option to hike to the beautiful viewpoints of Pulpit Rock and Kjerag plateau.

 Another good way to explore the fjord is to join one of the organised cruises.
 Discover the unique fauna, the animal life, the fresh air, the light, beautiful mountains and impressive waterfalls.
-Some cruises make a stop in a cosy fjord town, where you can explore the local culture, taste the local food, and buy some souvenirs.
+Some cruises stop in a cosy fjord town, where you can explore the local culture, taste the local food, and buy souvenirs.